expo/expo/docs/pages/ui-programming/react-native-toast.md

 <Toast visible={this.state.visible}>Thanks for subscribing!</Toast>
 ```

-This library has many options for [customizing the appearance and behavior](https://github.com/crazycodeboy/react-native-easy-toast#api) of your toast.
+This library has many options for [customizing the appearance and behavior](https://github.com/magicismight/react-native-root-toast#reference) of your toast.
-docs](https://github.com/magicismight/react-native-root-toast) to learn more.
+See the package [repository](https://github.com/magicismight/react-native-root-toast) to learn more.